maths22/paramsync/README.md

       # delete - defaults to `false`
       #   Set this to `true` to make the default for all sync targets to
-      #   delete any keys found in Consul that do not have a corresponding
+      #   delete any keys found in parameter store that do not have a corresponding
       #   file on disk.
 By default, extraneous remote keys will be ignored.
       #   If `verbose` is set to `true` the extraneous keys will be named
       #   in the output.